Efficient Uniform Negative Edge Weights: Algorithmic insights

 \subsection{Bidirectional search}

-The algorithm outlined in the previous section executes \algdk to the obtain shortest path distances to nodes with distance at most $\broken = -w'_{\phi}(u,v)$.
-In practice, we can often further prune the search space:

-For exposition, assume that we sampled a new weight~$c$ for edge~$(u,v)$ that introduces a negative cycle.
-We detect this, by finding a $\path v u$ path~$P$ with $w(P) + c < 0 \Leftrightarrow w(P) < -c$.
+The algorithm outlined in the previous section executes \algdk to obtain shortest path distances to nodes with distance at most $\broken$.
+In practice, we can often further prune the search space: For exposition, assume we sampled weight~$c$ for edge~$(u,v)$ introducing a negative cycle.
+We detect this, by finding a $\nodepath v u$ path~$P$ with $w(P) + c < 0 \Leftrightarrow w(P) < -c$.
 We may have found~$P$ faster through a bidirectional search, \ie we run a forward search from node $v$, and a backward search from $u$ (reversing each edge).
-Then, interleaving the forward- and backward searches eventually yields a node~$w$ with $w_{\phi}(\path v w) + w_{\phi}(\path w u) < \broken$.
-It is a common observation, both in theory and practice, that this can reduce the search space dramatically~\cite{DBLP:journals/jea/BorassiN19,DBLP:conf/iwoca/BlasiusW23,DBLP:journals/talg/BlasiusFFKMT22}.
+Then, interleaving the forward- and backward searches eventually yields a node~$x$ with $w_{\phi}(\nodepath v x) + w_{\phi}(\nodepath x u) < \broken$.
+It is known both in theory and practice, that this can reduce the search space dramatically~\cite{DBLP:journals/jea/BorassiN19,DBLP:conf/iwoca/BlasiusW23,DBLP:journals/talg/BlasiusFFKMT22}.

 As illustrated in \cref{fig:potentials} (Solution 2), the bidirectional search also often accelerates accepted updates, especially if there is a broken edge.
 Consider an update of $w(u,v)$ that breaks the edge and requires increasing the gradient $\phi(v) - \phi(u)$ by $\broken$.
 Following the unidirectional pattern of \algdk, we previously only increased~$\phi(u)$ and kept $\phi(v)$.
 The main insight is that we can achieve the same effect by distributing the changes over both endpoints, \ie by reducing $\phi(u) - \Delta_u$ and increasing $\phi(v) + \Delta_v$ with $\Delta_u + \Delta_v = \broken$.